-According to the affected Steam gamers, they’re unable to get their new Xbox Wireless Controller to work with several games on the Steam platform in Windows 10.
-Updating drivers, reinstalling drivers, using another USB port for the controller, etc doesn’t come in handy for most of the users.
-Luckily, the Microsoft team is already aware of this issue and they’re working on it.
-Meanwhile, Microsoft has mentioned an easy way to temporarily solve this issue until developers push any patch fix.
+A number of Steam gamers have reported that they are unable to get their new Xbox Wireless Controller to function properly with various games on the Steam platform in Windows 10.
+Attempts to update drivers, reinstall drivers, or switch to a different USB port for the controller have proven unsuccessful for the majority of users.
+Fortunately, the Microsoft team is aware of this issue and is actively working on a solution.
+In the meantime, Microsoft has suggested a straightforward workaround to address this problem until developers release a temporary patch.

 Fix: New Xbox Wireless Controllers Not Working on Steam Games